01 of 07

 Storing Prickly Pear Fruit

-Unpeeled prickly pears will keep for five to seven days in the refrigerator.
+Unpeeled prickly pears will keep for 5 to 7 days in the refrigerator.
 Peeled prickly pears also keep well.
-The day we took these photos, we peeled about 20 prickly pears in roughly 10 minutes – it's that quick and easy!
+The day we took these photos, we peeled about 20 prickly pears in roughly 10 minutes—it's that quick and easy!
 We covered the bowl of peeled cactus fruit with plastic, and the fruit stayed very fresh in the fridge for several days.